1technophile/OpenMQTTGateway/docs/use/ble.md

 # BLE gateway

-The manufacturer agnostic BLE gateway acts as a powerful BLE scanner of devices and decoder, allowing you to visualize and analyze information from a wide range of BLE devices.
+The manufacturer agnostic BLE gateway acts as a powerful BLE scanner and decoder of [Bluetooth devices](https://compatible.openmqttgateway.com/index.php/devices/ble-devices/), allowing you to visualize and analyze information from a wide range of sensors.
-It can also act as a presence detection gateway by reading the nearby BLE tags or tracker devices.
+It can also act as a presence detection gateway by reading the nearby BLE tags or tracker.

 Data are transmitted to an MQTT broker, where it can be used to trigger events and rules, as well as displayed, stored and processed in your favorite controller.